fijiwebdesign/javascript-as3-socket/README.md

 -----

 WebSockets allows a socket connection in the browser but not a pure TCP socket.
-JavaScript-AS3-Socket allows a connection to any pure TCP socket or even UDP socket connection.
+JavaScript-AS3-Socket allows a connection to any pure TCP server from the browser.
 You can connect directly to a mail server, bitTorrent, even SSH, directly from the browser.

 Documentation